Syed-Hamza-Zahir/Prima/README.md

 # Prima Flask API

 This is a simple Flask API for user creation and retrieval, featuring a SQLite database.
-It is first complied into a docker image and later deployed in a kubernetes cluster.
+It is first complied into a docker image and which is then deployed in a kubernetes cluster in minikube and finally integrated into GitHub Actions CI-CD.

 ## Table of Contents